Kentico/xperience-algolia/README.md

 Here, the `GetFacetedAttributes()` method accepts the facets returned from Algolia, but also the current `IAlgoliaFacetFilter`.
 Because the entire list of available facets depends on the Algolia response, and the facets in your filter are replaced with new ones, this method ensures that a facet that was used previously (e.g. "CoffeeIsDecaf:true") maintains it's enabled state when reloading the search interface.

-4. (Optional) Without localization, your view will display your facet attribute names (e.g. "CoffeeIsDecaf") instead of a human-readable header like "Caffeinated."
-You can use any localization approach you'd like, but the `IAlgoliaFacetFilter` contains a `Localize()` method that you can use out-of-the-box.

-    - Inject `IStringLocalizer<SharedResources>` into the controller.
-    - Call `filterViewModel.Localize(_localizer)` in the `Index()` method after constructing the facet filter view model.
-    - The `Localize()` method searches for matching facets in the format _algolia.facet.[AttributeName]_.
-In __SharedResources.resx__, add the keys "algolia.facet.CoffeeIsDecaf" and "algolia.facet.CoffeeProcessing" with your translations.
-    - The `DisplayName` of each `AlgoliaFacetedAttribute` in the filter is now localized.

 ### Displaying the facets

 If you've been following each section of this guide, the Dancing Goat store listing now uses Algolia search, and we have a filter which contains our Algolia facets and properly filters the search results.
 The final step is to display the facets in the store listing and handle user interaction with the facets.